Sign3labs/sdk-integration-guide/README.md

 - **simInfo**: It will contain information like total sims used in a phone in its lifecycle, current sim+slot details.
 - **remoteAppProvidersCount**: The number of remote application providers detected on the device.
 - **deviceRiskScore**: The risk score of the device.
 Note: sessionRiskScore is derived from the latest state of the device but deviceRiskScore also factors in the historical state of the device (whether a device was rooted in any of the past sessions).
+- **deviceMeta**: Contains all device-related information such as brand, model, screen resolution, total storage, etc.
+- **appAnalytics**: This object provides a categorized mapping of applications, as classified by the Google Play Store.
+Categories may include, but are not limited to, books_and_reference, business, communication, lifestyle, etc. For applications lacking detailed categorization on the Play Store, their packages are grouped under a category labeled others (e.g., "com.onecode.battle.gfx.pro").
+Note that by default, it is not included in the response.
+Please get in touch with us to enable the feature.
 - **additionalData**: Reserved for any extra or custom data not present in the IntelligenceResponse, providing a customized response based on specific requirements.
 <br>

 ## Changelog
+### 3.2.6
+ - Add new fields in the IntelligenceResponse object DeviceMeta & AppAnalytics.
+### 3.2.5
+ - Bug fixes and improvements.
 ### 3.2.4
  - Minor bug fixes and improvements.
 ### 3.2.3